chmerdon/GradientRobustMultiPhysics.jl/docs/src/functionoperators.md

     the evaluation of each function operator has to be implemented for each finite element class.
     Currently, not every function operator works in any dimension and for any finite element.
 More evaluations are added as soon as they are needed (and possibly upon request).
+    Also, the function operators can be combined with user-defined actions to evaluate other operators that can be build from the ones available (e.g. the deviator).

 ## Jumps and Averages